 Make deliciously fruity Frozen Strawberry Margaritas from home with the quick and easy blender margarita recipe!

 It’s time to chillax in the sun with a smooth and refreshing Frozen Strawberry Margarita!
-Only a handful of ingredients and minimal prep make these summer cocktails a favorite for any BBQ, party or balmy summer eve!
-This is like an adult slushy but it feels lighter and less weighed down with sugar.
+Only a handful of ingredients and minimal prep make these fruity and summery frozen margaritas a favorite for any BBQ, party, or balmy summer eve!

 Strawberry on its own works beautifully, but you can totally add in other fruit too.
-Mango is great, as is raspberry – have fun with your favortie fruity flavors!
+Mango is great, as is raspberry – have fun with your favorite fruity flavors!

 No, you can leave out the sugar and use agave nectar.
 Sugar obviously adds a sweetness to proceedings but by no means is it essential.
 Without the sugar you get more of a tarty punch, which is lovely too!